Theatreland. Covent Garden.

 We had agreed that it would be best for me to avoid the discomfort of subterranean travel and so, instead of the Tube, we hopped into a Black Cab.
 It was only a short distance to Covent Garden from Liverpool Street and offered further opportunity to take in our city surroundings.
 The Cab Driver was quite young and, unusually for a Cabbie, not the slightest bit chatty.
 We spent most of the journey craning our necks to view so many new buildings through the gleamingly clean windows of the Black Cab.
 Occasionally sitting in a queue of traffic, like becoming part of some giant, slow moving Centipede, we eventually arrived at our destination.
 Freedom from Public Transport.
 I smiled.
 We had arrived.

 Having popped to the house of our friend, Willie, who kindly showed us across the street into his other property; the apartment we would be staying in, we had a brief chat and said our goodbyes and flopped down into some comfy chairs.
-Having Fibromyalgia often makes me behave in ways that seem well beyond my years, but I have come to value how I now enjoy rest times.
+Having a chronic illness often makes me behave in ways that seem well beyond my years, but I have come to value how I now enjoy rest times.
 I have a new found appreciation for comfortable seating, ambient rooms and freedom to just ease back into comfortableness.